 In 1925, the property became a boarding house called Barclay Manor.
 It served as a place for officers from naval ships to use when in port and helped thousands of young individuals seek their way in the world over the years.
 At that time, the rent included two meals a day with maid service from $23 a week shared, to $30 a week for a single room.

-In 1970, Barclay Manor was no longer a boarding house.
-The property was purchased by the City of Vancouver.
+In 1970, Barclay Manor was purchased by the City of Vancouver and ceased to be a boarding house.

 The 1909 three-storey addition was demolished in 1988 and the rear of the house was reconstructed to a design appropriate to Edwardian times.
 The remainder of the house was faithfully restored to its pre-1909 condition.